KenanHanke/rbloom/README.md

 mmap.
 This is of limited utility in most cases due to the random-access-heavy nature of Bloom filters, which causes the entire file to be in memory after only a few operations in spite of mmap, but does more elegantly utilize the disk cache on most operating systems.
-As a rule of thumb, if you need filters larger than your system memory (one gigabyte stores around a billion items depending on the false positive rate), you should use `pybloomfiltermmap3`.
+As a rule of thumb, if you need Bloom filters larger than your system memory (one gigabyte stores around a billion items depending on the false positive rate), you should use `pybloomfiltermmap3` or a different type of probabilistic filter.

 ## Benchmarks